lytienking/aws-note/README.md

 387:
 388: Security group defaults block all inbound traffic..Add an inbound rule to the security group of the database tier’s RDS instance to allow traffic from the web tiers security group
 395: Amazon Inspector evaluate only for EC2 instances, Container Images & Lambda functions
-396: AWS Shield Advanced provides additional protections against more sophisticated and larger attacks for your applications running on Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Route 53.
+396: AWS Shield Advanced provides additional protections against more sophisticated and larger attacks for your applications running on Amazon Elastic Compute Cloud (EC2),Network Load Balancing(NLB), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Route 53.
 399: AWS WAF HTTP headers, HTTP body, or URI strings Protects from common attack - SQL injection and Cross-Site Scripting (XSS)

 402: